Kinshasa rejects rebel peace talks call

-KINSHASA (Reuters) - The Democratic Republic of Congo government on Monday dismissed a demand from rebels in the country’s east for truce talks, saying that the insurgent force pushing towards the city of Goma was merely a tool of neighboring Rwanda.
+KINSHASA, Nov 19 (Reuters) - The Democratic Republic of Congo government on Monday dismissed a demand from rebels in the country’s east for truce talks, saying that the insurgent force pushing towards the city of Goma was merely a tool of neighbouring Rwanda.

 The rejection meant that the worst fighting in the area in four years was only likely to intensify, bringing with it a new humanitarian crisis as refugees fled the city.